 You keep adjusting the design until your outcome meets the standard.
 Passivhaus can be built using almost any construction method.
 However, there are some universal features, including:

-- Mechanical Ventilation with Heat Recovery (MVHR) provides constant fresh air and retain heat inside the house
+- Ventilation: Over 80% heat recovery from ventilation exhaust air.
+Mechanical Ventilation with Heat Recovery (MVHR) provides constant fresh air and retain heat inside the house.

-- House retains heat from sun and occupants’ activities
+- Optimised solar gain: The house retains heat from sun and occupants’ activities

-No. What the Passivhaus standard seeks to do is to reduce the space heating requirements to such a low level that you no longer require a conventional heating system.
+The Passivhaus standard seeks to reduce the space heating requirements to such a low level that you no longer require a conventional heating system.

 The level is set at 15kWh/m2/yr, and it’s the key Passivhaus target.
 This means that if you build a 160m² house to Passivhaus standards, you would need just 2,400kWh of energy throughout the year.
 That’s about a tenth of what a typical British home would use, and about a third of what many so-called eco-homes would consume.